ComputationalGasDynamicsLab/XGCm_build_scripts/Perlmutter/README.md

 # XGCm build scripts for NERSC Perlmutter

-The folder also include a sample run script on Perlmutter.
+The folder also include a sample run script on Perlmutter with `gcc 10.3.0`.

 Configure and building scripts includes:
 ```